Sandbox

 The Daytona SDK core Sandbox functionality.

-Provides the main Workspace class representing a Daytona Sandbox that coordinates file system, Git, process execution, and LSP functionality.
-It serves as the central point for interacting with Daytona Sandboxes.
+Provides the main Sandbox class representing a Daytona Sandbox that coordinates file system, Git, process execution, and LSP functionality.
+It serves as the central point for interacting with Daytona sandboxes.

 Represents a Daytona Sandbox.